What the House's Vote to Repeal CFPB Bank Overdraft Fees Cap Means For You

 Here's how this vote impacts you.

-The rule would apply to banks carrying at least $10 billion in assets.
+The rule would have applied to banks carrying at least $10 billion in assets.
 Financial institutions in that category would be required to cap overdraft fees at $5 per transaction.

 By comparison, the average overdraft fee is around $35, according to the Federal Deposit Insurance Corporation.
 The CFPB had said the new rule could help customers save up to $5 billion annually.